 We worked only on BMW motorcycles, there was never another brand machine in the shop for service.
 The mechanics all rode BMWs, even our accountant learned to ride one.
-Gail and Kari Prager, current owners of California BMW in Mountain View, Ca. were employees of mine and trained under me.
+Gail and Kari Prager, former owners of California BMW in Mountain View, Ca. were employees of mine and trained under me.
 Bryan Hilton, our young mechanic, became a legend for his genius at mechanics.
 The employees were all loyal and wonderful.

 While the greater San Francisco Bay Area had 6 BMW dealers, no others were exclusively BMW.
 A couple were famous crooks and the rest had multiple brands with which to deal.
 My goal was to be the very best in any market anywhere.
 Others may judge whether that goal was realized.